trifectatechfoundation/trifectatech-website/content/initiatives/privilege-boundary.md

 ### Project status

 Sudo-rs was [first released](https://www.memorysafety.org/blog/sudo-first-stable-release/) on Aug 29, 2023.
-It has since been packaged for Debian, Fedora and Ubuntu and adopted by security focussed OSes such as Wolfi OS.
+It has since been packaged for Debian, Fedora and Ubuntu and is also being adopted by security-focused distributions such as NixOS and Wolfi Linux.

 Current development includes increasing cross-platform support and improve compatibility with the original sudo utility.